bharatkumarkale/Direct-Manipulation-Based-Ordering/README.md

-# Direct Manipulation based Re-ordering
+# Evaluate interactive Re-ordering method

-A dashboard to demonstrate the proposed direct manipulation based reordering in bar charts and matrix visualization.
+A Tool to demonstrate and evaluate the proposed interactive reordering method based on direct manipulation.
+The tool allows evaluation on 2 types of vissualizations:

-### Intial view of the dashboard

-![Dashboard][logo]

-[logo]: ./Images_Paper/DirectReordering.png "Dashboard to present the proposed technique"
+1. bar charts
+2. matrix visualization.

+### Steps

+1. The initial view presents options for the user to choose which chart and what dataset to use.
+2. Based on the options chosen corresponding visualizations supporting the proposed interaction are loaded for the user to play and provide feedback.